ashoknidhi/github-slideshow/_posts/0000-01-02-ashoknidhi.md

 layout: slide
 title: "Welcome to our second slide!"
 --------
-Now with the new change - change is life use the left arrow to go back!
+Now with the new change - change is lifeeee use the left arrow to go back!